Fivell/policies/src/pages/policies/configuration_management_policy.md

 sortField: 900
 ---

-# 9. Configuration Management Policy

 Versionista standardizes and automates configuration management through the use of Chef/Salt scripts as well as documentation of all changes to production systems and networks.
 Chef and Salt automatically configure all Versionista systems according to established and tested policies, and are used as part of our Disaster Recovery plan and process.

-## 9.1 Applicable Standards
+## Applicable Standards

-### 9.1.1 Applicable Standards from the HITRUST Common Security Framework
+### Applicable Standards from the HITRUST Common Security Framework

 - 06 - Configuration Management

-### 9.1.2 Applicable Standards from the HIPAA Security Rule
+### Applicable Standards from the HIPAA Security Rule

 - 164.310(a)(2)(iii) Access Control & Validation Procedures

-## 9.2 Configuration Management Policies
+## Configuration Management Policies

 1. Chef and Salt are used to standardize and automate configuration management.
 2. No systems are deployed into Versionista environments without approval of the